Site icon Onomichi

 Practical Step: Book your accommodation well in advance, especially during peak seasons like cherry blossom (late March-early April), Golden Week (early May), and autumn foliage (late October-November).
 Prices can fluctuate significantly.

-To ensure your trip to Hiroshima is as smooth and enjoyable as possible, a few practical considerations are essential.
-This section of the Hiroshima City travel guide provides actionable advice for a stress-free visit.
+To ensure your trip is as smooth and enjoyable as possible, a few practical considerations are essential.
+Here is actionable advice for a stress-free visit.

 Travel Etiquette and Cultural Notes